 Since 2008, NES and Künstlerhaus Lukas have been partnered together in a scholarship exchange.
-We award 2 Nes alumni artists with a residency each to Künstlerhaus Lukas in Ahrenshoop, Germany to work and live at the Baltic Sea for 1 month each.
+We award 2 artists living in Iceland with a residency each to Künstlerhaus Lukas in Ahrenshoop, Germany to work and live at the Baltic Sea for 1 month each.
 Vice versa 2 scholarship holders from Künstlerhaus Lukas are sent to Skagaströnd in the north of the island in the Atlantic for a 1 month residency each.

 The Künstlerhaus Lukas residency has been operating since 1994, and Künstlerhaus Lukas is the oldest artists’ house in Germany.
 More than one hundred years ago, the painter Paul Müller-Kaempff, co-founded an artists’ colony in Ahrenshoop, which became the foundation for the residency today.
 It was built as a boarding house and studio for his painting students and named after the patron of fine arts, St Luke.

 The house has a rich and interesting history of artists and intellectuals occupying the Ahrenshoop area and the house.

 If you want to learn more about the history of the house see the link below:

 For further details on the Künstlerhaus Lukas residency, visit the homepage: